qg0/arbitrage-chances/README.md

   + No wallet withdrawal / Deposit for a coin
   + High withdrawal fees or long wait time
   + Very low volume

-At 25 stars, I will make an optimised go version for all to use - executable so it's easier to use.